 Lotsa Helping Hands helps you coordinate caregiving tasks among family members and friends.
 Simply fill in requests for help on a group calendar for visitors to sign up to help.
 For example, post the dates and times that a ride is needed to and from treatment or mark a time when help is needed with grocery shopping.
 Use message boards to stay up to date and try their mobile application that helps you connect.
 They also provide support to members and coordinators of the My Cancer Circle communities.

-CaringBridge helps you create a free, private, and secure web page, communicate updates in a patient care journal, share pictures, and invite visitors to write messages in a guestbook.
-Visitors can also learn about the disease or condition that their friend or family member is coping with.
+CaringBridge helps you create a free, private, and secure web page, communicate updates in a patient care journal, share pictures, and coordinate help.

 CarePages lets you publish a free web page to post updates and messages to family and friends, share photos, receive encouraging messages, and connect with others coping with a similar situation.
 Several discussion forums and blogs offer help for patients on several topics, such as living with cancer and taking care of your emotional health.